Rodi26/AppTrustDemo/jira/README.md

 1. Fetch build info from Artifactory
 2. Extract JIRA IDs from VCS messages
 3. Query JIRA API for ticket details
+4. Generate both JSON and markdown reports
+5. Display markdown summary in GitHub Actions
-4. Attach signed evidence to the build
+6. Attach signed evidence to the build (including markdown if available)

 ### Output Example

+The workflow produces a JSON file with JIRA ticket details:

 ```json
 {